textpattern/textpattern.github.io/administration/preferences-panel.md

 The **Production status** choice defines the level of error reporting and diagnostic information provided by Textpattern.
 There are three options:

-‘Live’ is best suited for production (live) websites and uses fewest server resources.
+'Live’ is best suited for production (live) websites and uses fewest server resources.
 In 'Live' mode, no errors or diagnostics will be displayed to your visitors.

-‘Testing’ is best suited for the initial setup and design of a stable release of Textpattern.
+'Testing’ is best suited for the initial setup and design of a stable release of Textpattern.
 Any PHP errors and selected Textpattern warnings will be displayed on public pages.
 Browser caching is disabled.
 Performance information will be included in HTML comments at the end of every Textpattern page, including:

 * the time it took the server to build the page ("Runtime")
 * the number of database queries executed
 * approximate peak memory usage

-‘Debugging’ is best suited for diagnosing problems in Textpattern pages, forms, plugins and PHP code.
+'Debugging’ is best suited for diagnosing problems in Textpattern pages, forms, plugins and PHP code.
 PHP notices will be displayed, in addition to the errors and warnings shown in 'Testing' mode.
 Browser caching is disabled.
 Performance information will be included in HTML comments at the end of every Textpattern page, including:

 * the time it took the server to build the page ("Runtime")
 * the number of database queries executed